lmagyar/homeassistant-addon-tailscale-funnel/tailscale/DOCS.md

   repository.
 >
 > This fork:
->   - Enables Tailscale's Funnel feature
->   - Enables Tailscale's Proxy feature
+>   - Enables Tailscale's Funnel, Proxy and SSH features
 >   - Advertises all supported interfaces as Subnets
 >   - Bumps Tailscale to 1.34.2
 >   - Bumps base image to 13.0.1